Phoenix Medical Management, Inc. Education

-OUR POPULAR TWO DAY PROGRAM HAS BEEN UPDATED:
+OUR POPULAR ONE & TWO DAY PROGRAMS HAVE BEEN UPDATED: CEUs available

 This very comprehensive program covers information for both the newcomer and the seasoned professional and includes the full scope of typical activities under the 'traditional' case management department umbrella.
 The content is based on professional standards and best practice from the field and covers the broad political, regulatory and cultural issues that impact hospital case management success.

-At the request of our audience, this program also includes an overview of the changes taking placfe in hospital case management departments as they transition to enterprise-wide care coordination programs.
-The transition requires revisionist thinking about the infrastructure, workflow operations, and performance expectations that accompany a new vision for hospsital case management and care coordination across the continuum.
+At the request of our audience, this program also includes an overview of the changes taking place in hospital case management departments as they transition to enterprise-wide care coordination programs.
+The transition requires revisionist thinking about the infrastructure, workflow operations, and performance expectations that accompany a new vision for hospital case management and care coordination across the continuum.

 In this new environment, case managers are quickly becoming essential players as hospital execs and case management program leaders recognize that business as usual won’t support tomorrow’s value vision.
 The future demands care coordination for selected patient populations in the hospital and across the continuum to impact patient care outcomes and process improvement metrics such as total costs of care, readmissions, acute care resource utilization, post-acute costs, safety, and the costs of managing chronic conditions.